Kansapuram: Education

-Kalasalingam University @ Krishnankoil is about 8 km from Kansapuram.
+Kalasalingam University at Krishnankoil is about 8 km from Kansapuram.
 The university has an Engineering college, Pharmacy college, college of Business Administration, Polytechnic, ITI, Teacher Training Institute and several other courses under its umbrella.

 Transport

 Railway

 The nearest railway station is 23 kilometers away at Srivilliputtur.
 There are several passenger trains from Madurai to Srivilliputtur.
 The Pothigai Express is a daily train from Chennai Egmore to Sengottai that reaches Srivilliputtur at 6:00 a.m., and a more frequent local train runs between Madurai Junction and Sengottai.
 From Srivilliputtur local busses provide service to Kansapuram.

 Road

 Kansapuram has road connections to the district headquarters of Southern Tamil Nadu including Madurai 85 km, Virudhunagar 50 km, and Tirunelveli 125 km.
 National Highway 208 (Madurai, Tamil Nadu - Kollam, Kerala) passes close to Kansapuram.